 The City of Dillingham public water system gets its water from two ground water wells.

-- Well #2 is located in the Old Courthouse parking lot at 715 Seward Street. - Well #5 is located in the High School parking lot at 565 Seward Street.
+Well #2 is located in the Old Courthouse parking lot at 715 Seward Street.
+Well #5 is the new water well which is located in the High School parking lot at 135 Main Street.